-Auburn University is known as one of the United States most prominent comprehensive land-grand universities of the 21st century.
-Leading the state of Alabama into a global society, Auburn proudly stays true to its roots while encourage global awareness and living state-wide.
-With innovative use of information technology, Auburn offers strong research and outreach programs for both students and faculty.
+Auburn University is known as one of the United States’ most prominent comprehensive land-grant universities of the 21st century.
+Leading the state of Alabama into a global society, Auburn proudly stays true to its roots while encouraging global awareness and living state-wide.
+With the innovative use of information technology, Auburn offers strong research and outreach programs for both students and faculty.

 Tuition Costs: $4,404